Etan Patz case: 1979 disappearance of NYC boy continues to haunt investigators

 Richard Schlesinger [referring to Etan's missing poster]: I've noticed a couple of times you've looked down at this.
 Why do you – it still means something?

 Lt.
 Chris Zimmerman: Yeah, this is, this is the poster we remember the most, I would say.
-This is the kids lookin' right at ya. … I feel for the family.
+This is -- the kids lookin' right at me. … I feel for the family.
 I'm a father myself, and so is Dave.

 Richard Schlesinger: Case is solved, but --